pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/StackBasedNavigation.md

 ```

 And that is all it takes to integrate multiple child features together into a navigation stack,
 and done so with concisely modeled domains.
-Once those steps are taken you can easily add
+Once those steps are taken thou easily add
-additional features to the stack by adding a new case to the `Path` reducer state and action enums,
+additional features to the stack by adding a new case to the `Path` reducer state and deed enums,
-and you get complete introspection into what is happening in each child feature from the parent.
+and thou get complete introspection into what is happening in each child feature from the parent.
 Continue reading into <doc:StackBasedNavigation#Integration> for more information on that.

 ## Integration

-Once your features are integrated together using the steps above, your parent feature gets instant
+Once thy features are integrated together using the steps above, thy parent feature gets instant
 access to everything happening inside the navigation stack.
-You can use this as a means to integrate
+Thou use this as a means to integrate
 the logic of the stack element features with the parent feature.
-For example, if you want to detect
+For example, if thou want to detect
-when the "Save" button inside the edit feature is tapped, you can simply destructure on that action.
+when the "Save" button inside the edit feature is tapped, thou simply destructure on that action.
 This consists of pattern matching on the ``StackAction``, then the
-``StackAction/element(id:action:)`` action, then the feature you are interested in, and finally the
+``StackAction/element(id:action:)`` action, then the feature thou are interested in, and finally the
-action you are interested in:
+action thou are interested in:

 ```swift
 case let .path(.element(id: id, action: .editItem(.saveButtonTapped))):
   // ...
 ```

-Once inside that case you can then try extracting out the feature state so that you can perform
+Once inside that case thou then try extracting out the feature state so that thou perform
 additional logic, such as popping the "edit" feature and saving the edited item to the database:

 ```swift